 - Preventive visits such as well-baby care and annual physical exams.

 - Preventive vision acuity screening from birth through 18 years of age.

-- Routine screenings for women (see below for examples).
+- Routine screenings for women (see list below for examples).

 - Certain radiology and lab tests such as screening mammograms.